astridx/meinblog/sik/r/slack-invite-javascript-react/index.md

 ---
-title: "Programmatic Slack invite in JavaScript and React"
+title: 'Programmatic Slack invite in JavaScript and React'
-description: "The article guides you through the setup of an automated Slack invitation for a JavaScript and/or React applications.
+description: 'The article guides you through the setup of an automated Slack invitation for a JavaScript and/or React applications.
 Why would you want a Slack invitation in the first place?
-My personal motivation was it to create a like minded community of people learning React, but the idea about a Slack Channel started out on Twitter ..."
+My personal motivation was it to create a like minded community of people learning React, but the idea about a Slack Channel started out on Twitter ...'
-date: "2017-11-05T09:50:46+02:00"
+date: '2017-11-05T09:50:46+02:00'
-categories: ["React", "JavaScript"]
+categories: ['React', 'JavaScript']
-keywords: ["slack invite react", "slack invite javascript"]
+keywords: ['slack invite react', 'slack invite javascript']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />